Shangmin-Chen/Audio-Transcription-Platform/README.md

 # Whisperrr - AI-Powered Audio Transcription Platform

-A production-ready, full-stack audio transcription platform that leverages OpenAI's Whisper library to provide high-quality speech-to-text conversion.
+A production-ready, full-stack audio transcription platform that leverages Faster Whisper (faster-whisper) to provide high-quality speech-to-text conversion.
 Built with modern technologies including Spring Boot, FastAPI, and React TypeScript.
+Faster Whisper is up to 4x faster than OpenAI's Whisper with less memory usage, powered by CTranslate2.

 ## 🎯 Overview